sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 Higher MSE: A higher MSE indicates larger average errors between predictions and actual values, meaning the model isn’t as accurate.

-If we want a clearer sense of the model’s prediction error in actual performance units, we can take the square root of the MSE to obtain the Root Mean Squared Error (RMSE):
+In a clearer sense of the model’s prediction error in actual performance units, the square root of the MSE to obtain the Root Mean Squared Error (RMSE):

 - **Mean Squared Error (MSE)**: The MSE value for the model is **1.462**.
 MSE is calculated as the average of the squared differences between actual and predicted values, providing insight into the accuracy of the model's predictions.